zephyrproject-rtos/zephyr/doc/kernel/data_structures/ring_buffers.rst

 buffer with a specified byte count, where :c:macro:`RING_BUF_ITEM_DECLARE` will declare and statically initialize a buffer with a given count of 32 bit words.
+:c:macro:`RING_BUF_ITEM_SIZEOF` will compute the size in 32-bit words corresponding to a type or an expression.
+Note: rounds up if the size is not a multiple of 32 bits.

 "Bytes" data may be copied into the ring buffer using :c:func:`ring_buf_put`, passing a data pointer and byte count.
 These